OctopusDeploy/blog/blog/2020-04/ultimate-guide-to-tomcat-deployments/index.md

 ![](deployment_step_1.png "width=500")

 Octopus then proceeds to download the WAR file from the Maven repository, push it to the Tomcat instances and deploy it to Tomcat via the Manager.
-Once complete, the smoke test runs to ensure the application can be opened successfully:
+When complete, the smoke test runs to ensure the application can be opened successfully:

 ![](deployment_result.png "width=500")